Fangkoukou/Parameterized-PINN-toolkit/pdes/ACCH/README.md

 # Example: Allen-Cahn and Cahn-Hilliard (ACCH) System

-This directory contains a complete example of using the `pinn_toolkit` to solve the coupled Allen-Cahn and Cahn-Hilliard (ACCH) equations.
-The goal is to train a parameterized PINN that can predict the solution for various physical parameters.
+This directory contains a complete example of using the `pinn_toolkit` to train the parameterized parameterized PINN for the 1D coupled Allen-Cahn and Cahn-Hilliard (ACCH) equations.
+Note that the user are expected to define their own `model.py`, 'residual.py`.

 ---